-The Renters Rights Bill is Now Law
+The Renters Rights Bill is Now in Force

 What Does The Most Seismic Shift in Renting in 30 Years Mean to You?